starchildluke/astro/src/content/morsels/morsel-13.md

 <div id="thumbnail-container"></div>

----

 A while back, I made a YouTube thumbnail grabber for my Terminal using Python.
 Here's a command example:

 `py yt.py -u "https://www.youtube.com/watch?v=dQw4w9WgXcQ"`

 But I'm lazy and wanted something I could just access online.
 [Boing Boing](https://boingboing.net/features/getthumbs) already has a thumbnail grabber but it displays all thumbnail sizes.
 I just need the biggest (as I used them for featured images on my blogs) so rather than copy, I decided to use Google's [Gemini](https://gemini.google.com/) to generate the code.

-_**Please note**: I have looked through the code, tested it, and rewritten some of it as not to just copy and paste AI-generated content.
-However, if you see any non-stylistic issues with the code, please let me know._
+_**Please note**: I looked through the code, tested it, and rewrote some of it to be more efficient (e.g. removing unnecessary code and changing values the structure).

 _**Update: 21st Dec 2024**: it looks like YouTube has killed the maxresdefault image so I've replaced it with hqdefault.
 If it comes back, I'll change it back._